seancorfield/dot-clojure/README.md

 There are aliases to pull in and start various REPL-related tools:
 * `:dev/repl` -- depending on what is on your classpath, start Rebel Readline, with a Socket REPL (if requested -- note that "port 0" will dynamically select an available port and print it out), but `SOCKET_REPL_PORT` env var and `socket-repl-port` property override, saves port to `.socket-repl-port` file for next time;
   * usage:
+    * `clj -M:dev/repl` -- basic REPL or
-    * `clj -M:portal:dev/repl` -- basic REPL with Portal or
+    * `clj -M:portal:dev/repl` -- ...with Portal or
     * `clojure -M:rebel:dev/repl` -- Rebel Readline REPL or
     * `clojure -M:rebel:portal:dev/repl` -- ...with Portal or
     * `clojure -M:nrepl:dev/repl` -- basic nREPL server or
-    * `clojure -M:nrepl:portal:dev/repl` -- basic nREPL server with Portal middleware or
+    * `clojure -M:nrepl:portal:dev/repl` -- ...with Portal (& middleware) or
     * `clojure -M:cider-nrepl:dev/repl` -- CIDER nREPL server or
+    * `clojure -M:cider-nrepl:portal:dev/repl` -- ...with Portal (& middleware) or
+    * `clojure -M:rebel:nrepl:dev/repl` -- Rebel Readline REPL + basic nREPL server or
+    * `clojure -M:rebel:nrepl:portal:dev/repl` -- ...with Portal (& middleware) or
-    * `clojure -M:cider-nrepl:portal:dev/repl` -- CIDER nREPL server with Portal middleware or
+    * `clojure -M:rebel:cider-nrepl:dev/repl` -- Rebel Readline REPL + CIDER nREPL server or
+    * `clojure -M:rebel:cider-nrepl:portal:dev/repl` -- ...with Portal (& middleware) or
   * Also works with Figwheel Main (now that I've started doing ClojureScript!):
     * `clojure -M:portal:fig:build:dev/repl` or
 * `:classes` -- adds the `classes` folder to your classpath to pick up compiled code (e.g., see https://clojure.org/guides/dev_startup_time)